Ph.D., Civil Engineering, Columbia University in the City of New York, 2012

 Slope stability, Earth Retaining Structures, Railroad Engineering, Geosynthetics, Behavior of Granular Materials, Degradation of Granular Materials, Reinforced Soil

-Graduate Students: Erica Kemp (MS), Yonggui Xie (MS)
+Graduate Students: Spencer Ambauen (MS), Erica Kemp (MS), Yonggui Xie (PhD)

 FE 315: Soil Engineering - Winter Term - 4 Credits

 Prerequisites: ENGR 213 and CE 311 or CEM 311 or FE 330

 Use of soil in engineering and construction.
 Identification and classification.
 Engineering properties of soil: permeability, compressibility, and strength.
 Compaction principles and methods.
 Field control of soil engineering projects.

 FE 316: Soil Mechanics - Spring Term - 4 Credits

 Prerequisites: FE 315 or CE 372